thisislawatts/example-jobs/Senior Software Engineer, Cloud Native.md

 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have seen good (and bad) infrastructure, and have opinions about what works and what doesn’t.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Are a Software Engineer with strong interests in infrastructure and operational aspects of building great software.</span></li>
+<li><span style="font-weight: 400;">Have production-grade experience with Kubernetes or have worked with any of the popular cloud platform offerings from Google, Amazon and Microsoft Azure.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Are approachable and friendly; an excellent communicator</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have experience with Node/Javascript/Typescript or Go skills, or are a polyglot with experience learning a new language</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Enjoy working collaboratively using pair programming and code reviews</span></li>